Position

 • Bachelor’s degree in Business, Marketing, or a related field.

-• Strong knowledge of sales and marketing principles and strategies.
+• Strong understanding of sales processes and best practices.

 Is becoming a Sales Lead a good career path?